mfabriczy/kubernetes-moodle/README.md

 `external-dns.podAnnotations.iam.amazonaws.com/role` | The External DNS role's ARN.
 See section [kube2iam](#kube2iam) for more details. | `""`
 `cert-manager.clusterIssuer.email` | Your email address.
 Let's Encrypt will use this to contact you about expiring certificates, and other issues related to your account. | `""`
 `cert-manager-clusterIssuer.dnsZones` | The DNS zone to match to identify the provider in order to do DNS01 challenges. | `[]`
+`keycloak.keycloak.password` | The password for the Keycloak admin account. | `""`
+`keycloak.keycloak.ingress.external-dns.alpha.kubernetes.io/hostname` | The hostname that External DNS will look for in order to create DNS records for the Keycloak instance. | `keycloak.com`
+`keycloak.keycloak.ingress.hosts` | The URL that makes Keycloak reachable from a user's browser. | `keycloak.com` `keycloak.keycloak.ingress.tls.secretName` | The secret name which contains the TLS private key and certificate. | `keycloak.com`
+`keycloak.keycloak.ingress.tls.hosts` | The URL that makes Keycloak reachable from a user's browser via HTTPS. | `keycloak.com`
 `spinnaker.oauth.redirectURI` | The externally accessible URL for the Spinnaker REST API service (gate).
 Ensure `/login` is added as a suffix to the URL. | `""`
 `spinnaker.oauth.apiBaseURL` | The URL of the proxy/load balancer that is fronting requests for API server. | `spinnaker.api.com`
 `spinnaker.oauth.uiBaseURL` | The *full* URL of proxy/load balancer that's fronting UI requests for Spinnaker. | `""`